pkolinko/brighthorizons-media-downloader/README.md

-# tadpoles-media-downloader
+# brighthorizons-media-downloader
-Hack method to download all of your media from tadpoles.com and brighthorizons
+Hack method to download all of your media from tadpoles.com and brighthorizons mybrightday

 ***ORIGINAL AUTHOR TADPOLES.COM INSTRUCTIONS, PLEASE SEE MODIFIED BRIGHT HORIZONS INSTRUCTIONS BELOW THE ORIGINAL***